eclipse-vertx/vert.x/ruby_web_tutorial.md

 ## Step 9.
 Processing Orders

-The next part to implement is submitting of orders.
+The next part to implement is processing of orders.

 One naive way to do this would be to directly insert the order in the database by sending a message to the MongoDB persistor, then sending another message to the mailer to send an order confirmation email.